Understanding Curing Time in Candle Making.

 Candle Crystallisation

 Candles go through a two stage crystallisation process as they cool after pouring.
 The first stage of cooling is when the wax turns from liquid to solid which is easy to see.
 What is harder to see is the second stage of the crystallisation process where the newly solidified wax fully cools and hardens, over time a crystalline lattice is formed containing the fragrance molecules within it.
 It is important to note that fragrances do not chemically bind to waxes, they are carried in suspension and are trapped within the crystal lattice.
-This cooling and crystallisation process is usually complete within 48 hours with the lattice structure remaining stable at this point.
-This is why we suggest that vegetable waxes, especially temperature sensitive examples such as RCX are stored in a temperature controlled area for the first 48 hours after pouring.
-It is for this reason that we have previously stated that this is the minimum time before you could burn a candle as the structure is fixed and will not change significantly after this point.

 What is going on?